dcecile/bitfontmake/rasterspec.md

 ┃yz!!!┃
 ```

-And these are the red values that would be used for those pixels:
+And these are the red/alpha values that would be used for those pixels:

 ```
 0: #7B******